 Certain taxpayers who were covered only by a high-deductible health plan were able to participate in the medical savings account program.
-The taxpayer was allowed to take a deduction of up to \$1,495 (\$3,450 for a family) a year for contributions to a medical savings account.
+The taxpayer was allowed to take a deduction of up to \$1,560 (\$3,600 for a family) a year for contributions to a medical savings account.
 The medical savings accounts were used to pay for medical expenses not reimbursable by medical insurance.
-Form 8853 was used for the medical savings accounts.
+Form 8853, Archer MSA's and Long-Term Care Insurance Contracts, was used for the medical savings accounts.